TeresaSa-777/ai-native-methane-flux/README.md

 | **Uncertainty quantification / Bayesian methods** | A deep ensemble (calibrated against ground truth) and a full posterior over the unknown flux, with credible intervals. |
 | **Correctness & evaluation** | The solver is validated against a closed-form solution and shown to converge under grid refinement; a `pytest` suite checks the physics. |

-The physics is a faithful although deliberately simplified.
+The physics is faithful although deliberately simplified.
 The companion derivation document walks through every equation from the 3-D advection–diffusion equation down to the finite-volume scheme.

 ---